Last Updated on December 19, 2019

 There was no neurovascular deficit.
 The patient was treated with open reduction and internal fixation using reconstruction plates.

 Image 43 – Xrays of Fracture of Radial Neck In Adult

-The xray in the image are of 48 years old lady who fell from scooter.
+The x-ray in the image is of 48 years old lady who fell from a scooter.
 This fracture generally results from a hard fall on an extended & supinated outstretched hand.
-The force is transmitted through shaft of radius and momentum of body drives capitellum (A projection of lower humerus that articulates with head of radius) against lateral half of radial head, tilting & displacing it laterally.
+The force is transmitted through the shaft of radius and momentum of body drives capitellum (A projection of lower humerus that articulates with head of the radius) against lateral half of radial head, tilting & displacing it laterally.